mxagar/deep_learning_udacity/02_Neural_Networks/DLND_NeuralNetworks.md

 ## Lesson 5: Sentiment Analysis

-Sentiment Analysis with Andrew Trask: NLP PhD Student at Oxford, author of Grokking Deep Learning.
+Sentiment Analysis with [Andrew Trask](http://iamtrask.github.io): NLP PhD Student at Oxford, author of Grokking Deep Learning.

-This section is divided in 6 mini-projects.
+This section is divided in 6 mini-projects which build a sentiment predictor for movie reviews:

+- Mini-Project 1: Create a Vocabulary of Words with Associated Sentiment Values
+- Mini-Project 2: A Vocabulary Is Built + Mappings Word <-> Index + Text Vectorizer

 There are 4 files in the repository:

 [deep-learning-v2-pytorch](https://github.com/mxagar/deep-learning-v2-pytorch)`/sentiment-analysis-network`: